 Discussing rates or salaries is uncomfortable for most people.
-Of course, as a copywriter, you also have the added issue that you can charge for copy projects in a couple of different ways.
+Of course, how to price copywriting services has another layer of discomfort because you can charge for copy projects in a couple of different ways.
 Do you charge by the word?
 By the minute?
 Something else?
 (Spoiler: It’s something else.
 Copywriters charge by the project).

 First, a quick, short answer: For freelance projects, you should only ever be charging by the hour and by the project.
 (And by the project is better—we’ll come back to that.)

 Other types of writers—editorial writers, mostly—do charge by the word.
 But copywriting is very different from editorial writing.
 In fact, you’re often trying to take a long message and condense it into shorter, easier-to-remember copy.
 If you charge by the word, you’ll penalize yourself for being good at copywriting.

 At the same time, too, a lot of what makes you valuable as a copywriter is the thought you put into the concepts and copy.
 If you charge by the word, you’re not making anything for that at all!